jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 This creates a new config making you disconnect from the current config.
 Ensure you backup your default config before creating a new one: Go to Files -> Backup, name your backup file, and click on Backup Config.
 This saves a backup file to your router which can be restored even after logging in to a new configuration.

 Log back into Winbox after the fresh config is created.
 The default Login (username) is "admin" and the password is blank.
+Set a complex password and write it down on paper.
 Open a "New Terminal".

 If you like, you can enable or disable Safe Mode by typing:
 Ctrl + X